5.2. Complete non-explicit links and buttons using aria-label or title

 The title attribute is only partly supported by browsers and assistive technologies.

 Although it is an accepted technique, it is preferable to use the aria-label attribute.
+By the way, it is possible to use these two attributes together for better support.

 A link or button can be made more explicit using the title attribute: